njpanderson/varnish-phpadmin/README.md

 The shell script `varnishstat.sh` attempts to ensure that the statistic files it creates are world-readable for you, but it likely needs to run as an elevated user in order to do so.
 This will also help ensure it can run the `varnishstat` and `varnishlog` commands as necessary.

-Ensure you have the shell script set up as per step **2** of the installation instructions.
+Ensure you have the shell script set up as per **step 3** of the installation instructions.

 If everything is set up, you may also want to check the `varnish_data_path` option in the `settings.php` file is also pointing to the same path as the shell script command.
 For instance: